 verifier = CN(KCK, peer-send-confirm, peer-commit-scalar, PEER-COMMIT-ELEMENT,

-commit-scalar, COMMIT-ELEMENT)
+commit-scalar, COMMIT-ELEMENT [, peer-encrypted-id, send-encrypted-id] )

 The peer-send-confirm shall be encoded according to 9.2.2 (Conventions).
-The elements and scalars shall be in the format they were encoded in when transmitted in an SAE Commit message as described in 12.4.7.4 (Encoding and decoding of SAE Commit messages).
+The elements and scalars shall be in the format they were encoded in when transmitted in an SAE Commit message as described in 12.4.7.4 (Encoding and decoding of SAE Commit messages). peer-encrypted-id and sender-encrypted-id are the protected password identifiers, when optionally used, of the peer and sender, respectively.
 If the verifier differs from the peer confirm, verification of the peer’s SAE Confirm message shall fail.

+Note: in an infrastructure BSS, both encrypted identities will be identical.

 Instruct the editor to obtain a new data type from ANA and modify table 12-9 in section 12.7.3 as indicated, replacing <ANA-2> below with the new data type: